 • excite and motivate children as historians through teaching a range of topics to provide pupils with the opportunity to explore and investigate the past.

-All lessons are differentiated.
+At Holmer, we use adaptive teaching.
 This means teachers plan activities that enable the objective to be learned by all children including those who will find the objective challenging, those children who with hard work will secure good progress and those children who can tackle extra stretch and challenge in this subject.

 The following is a guide to help you understand your child’s progression through school.
 The history curriculum can be broken down further into the following areas:

 Fascinated by History?
 Try our recommended reads!
 Click here!

 All our recommended reads have been researched and carefully selected to enhance our history curriculum.

 Click here to find more amazing recommended reads:

 Click on the link below to learn about key periods in Britain’s history.